yaman-aljnadi/Discord_Bratan_Bot/README.md

 The bot modules was build from Reddit dataset 1.7 billion comments --> https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/
 The training process of the bot is taking from Sentedex --> https://pythonprogramming.net/

-Bratan is a modefied version that works on Discord, Bratan is cabable of
+Bratan is a modefied version that works on Discord, Bratan is cabable of doing any normal disord bot functions such as playing youtube videos or giving roles ...etc. but also has the ability to communicate with other people in chat room like cortana.